electron/website/blog/migrate-to-webcontentsview.md

    :::info

    By default, `WebContentsView` instantiates with a white background, while `BrowserView` instantiates with a transparent background.
-   If you used to use the default transparent background setting with your `BrowserView` instances, you will need to set the background colour manually with a RGBA hex value with the alpha (opaqueness) channel set to `00`.
+   To get a transparent background in `WebContentsView`, set its background color to an RGBA hex value with an alpha (opaqueness) channel set to `00`:

    ```diff
    + this.webContentsView.setBackgroundColor("#00000000");